kubernetes-sigs/lws/keps/898-group-identity/README.md

 2. The `group-index` label carries a 40 character hash in hash mode.
 Tooling that parses it as an integer will not work on hash mode pods.
 3. There is no per-group stable hostname.
 Workers get the leader's pod IP, which changes when the leader is recreated.
 4. Victim ranking runs on API server state.
 If a node fails and is replaced under the same name, its pods can report a stale `Running` phase for a short window and ranking sees that state until the kubelet reports in.
+5. `NoneRestartPolicy` keeps its meaning for worker failures only (the worker is recreated alone and rejoins its group).
+Losing the leader always replaces the whole group under a fresh identity, because the group's identity is the leader pod.
+Workers cannot survive their leader in hash mode.

 ### Risks and Mitigations

 1. **Two leader management paths.** The controller now reconciles leaders through either a StatefulSet or a Deployment.
 The group-level machinery (pod webhook, worker StatefulSet reconciliation, revisions) is shared and only leader ownership differs.
 Both modes run in the e2e suite.
 2. **Consumers assuming numeric group indices.** The field is opt-in and immutable, and the label semantics are documented.
-Nothing changes unless a user asks for hash mode.
-3. **Admission accepts templates the Deployment API rejects.** The LWS webhook does not fully validate pod templates, so an invalid template surfaces as reconcile errors rather than an admission failure.
-Ordinal mode has the same exposure through the StatefulSet API.
-A dry-run template validation at admission is a possible follow-up for both modes.
-4. **Controller downgrade with hash workloads present.** An older controller does not know the field, treats the LWS as Ordinal, and creates a leader StatefulSet alongside the existing Deployment.
+3. **Controller downgrade with hash workloads present.** An older controller does not know the field, treats the LWS as Ordinal, and creates a leader StatefulSet alongside the existing Deployment.
 This cannot be fixed in already-shipped versions, so downgrading with hash mode workloads present is unsupported and documented as such: delete or migrate them first.

 ## Design Details